-I graduated as valedictorian of the Savannah College of Art & Design in 2003 with a degree in Sequential Art.
-After graduating, I moved to Portland, Oregon and realized that I needed to relearn everything I learned in school.
+In 2003 he graduated as valedictorian of the Savannah College of Art & Design with a degree in Sequential Art.
+After graduating, he moved to Portland, Oregon and realized that he needed to relearn everything he learned in art school.

 Some of his clients include the Viet Nam Literature Project, the Willamette Week, Fantagraphics Books, Image Comics, Dark Horse Comics, Tor.com, Roar Comics, The Believer Magazine, and Powell's City of Books.